-With nominations for the Engineer of the Year Awards closing on 31 May, Engineers Australia recently caught up with Tasmania’s 2018 Professional Engineer of the Year and Young Professional Engineer of the Year.
+As we prepare for the 2019 Tasmanian Engineer of the Year winners to be announced, Engineers Australia recently caught up with Tasmania’s 2018 Professional Engineer of the Year and Young Professional Engineer of the Year.

 Building on Engineers Australia's proud history, the Engineer of the Year Awards (formerly called Individual Awards) confer recognition for outstanding individual engineering achievements and promote those engineering professionals who show innovation and resourcefulness in their work.